Date: May, 2019 | Category: Proofreading | Author: Ryan Szporer

 The Reality of Conversion Errors

 For example, with the approved copy (as well as technical and corporate-defined design requirements) in hand, the graphics or creative department begins to develop the file.
-The process is fairly intensive with a fair amount of artwork-creation checklist items for which to account, including to make the file as accessible as possible to all other departments.
+The process is fairly intensive with a fair amount of artwork-creation checklist items for which to account, including making the file as accessible as possible to all other departments.

 On that subject, even IT enters the fray, albeit indirectly.
 IT may not have any work to do with regard to the creation process, but the department is responsible for ensuring the homogeneity of software and platforms across the organization wherever possible.